orel33/qemunet/README.md

 The "-v" option is required to enable VLAN support in QemuNet.
 The "-y" option starts the VDE switch management console.
 See documentation at http://wiki.virtualsquare.org/wiki/index.php/VLAN_trunking to know how to configure VLAN on VDE switch.
-It is also possible to provide a file <switchname.cmd> in the session directory that will be load by the VDE switch at boot time.
+It is also possible to provide a file named "switchname.cmd" in the session directory that will be load by the VDE switch at boot time.

 ### Documentation ###